lanl/ThunderBoltz/docs/source/cs_guide.rst

    print(cross_section.data)

-To view a plot of the cross section data, use the :meth:`~pytb.CrossSections.plot_cs` method.
+To view a plot of the cross section data, use the :meth:`~thunderboltz.CrossSections.plot_cs` method.

 .. code-block:: python